MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 Procedural programming has its uses but it can be limiting in certain ways. **Object oriented programming** -- known as **OOP** -- seeks to develop strategies for organizing data loosely based on how we think of objects in the real world.

-# Writing Modular Code
+# Importing Your Class Module

 Well crafted code should always be modular, meaning each of its reusable parts is separated into its own file.

 Classes are very modular, since you can write a class in one file, and then use it anywhere using the Python keyword `import`.
 Let's make our code modular and separate the class code from the code that instantiates a dog and calls its methods.

-# Importing Your Class

 Let's import the Dog class into a new file were we'll make some instances of Dog.